giantswarm/swarm-bench/README.md

 ## Executing without docker

 If you don't want to execute this from a Docker container, call the `benchmark.py` script directly.
-You need the `requests` module installed (`pip install requests` or `sudopip install requests`).
+You need the `requests` module installed (`pip install requests` or `sudo pip install requests`).
 The command line arguments mentioned above apply here just the same:

 ```
 $ python benchmark.py -u <username> -t <token>